Tithes in Judaism

-When starts the obligation
+When the obligation starts

 The obligation of separating the respected portions and giving them to the designated parties (priests, Levites and Israelites) applies to six years out of the seven-year cycle.
 With respect to the Second Tithe, it was permitted to redeem their value in money for a later time when the owner is able to buy therewith fruits in Jerusalem and to eat them there, within the walls of the city.
 Fruits and vegetables are exempt from tithing during the Seventh Year, but during the other six years, the obligation to tithe begins with the ripening of most fruits and when they are brought within the owner's house.

 Under certain conditions, some harvested fruit and grain can still be eaten temporarily, without tithing.
 For example, if grapes were intended to be eaten fresh, their ripening determines when they must be tithed.
 If, however, the owner intends to make wine from the grapes, the fresh grapes can still be eaten without tithing, until such time that the owner has pressed the grapes and he removes the stems, peels and seeds from the wine cask, in which case it signals its final preparation, when the wine must be tithed.
 Figs require tithing when they become ripe, but if the owner intends to make fig-cakes from them, they can be eaten fresh without tithing until such time that he either smooths out the surface of the fig-cake that lays within its round mold, in which case the obligation to tithe them begins.
 Most fruits from trees (excluding olives) can be tithed the moment the fruit begins to ripen on the tree (חנטה).
 Grain and olives become liable to tithes when they have reached at least 1/3 of their potential growth.
 After harvesting, wheat is tithed once the grain has been separated from the husks and has been gathered together into a heap by the winnowing fork, or put within a granary.
 Until then, the grain may be temporarily eaten without tithing.
 If one tithed grain, he must still separate the Challah dough-portion, when baking a quantity of bread.
 Vegetables require tithing by a rabbinic decree when they are picked.

 If oil were to be pressed from the harvested olives, one may still temporarily make use of the oil that collects in the lower millstone and within the frails without tithing.
 Oil, however, that falls into the vat requires tithing before it can be consumed.